-13. Commitments and Contingencies
+14. Commitments and Contingencies

-The Society has an agreement with the Chinese Association of Zoological Gardens (the "Chinese Party") which expires April 7, 2023.
-The current agreement states that the Society will transfer \$500,000 per year to the Chinese Party for the purpose of supporting Chinese conservation projects for the giant panda.
-In addition, the Society is also required to transfer \$50,000 per year for the purpose of subsidizing projects in China.
-The fiscal 2022 payment of \$500,000 was remitted to the Chinese Party in August 2022 while the fiscal 2021 payment of \$500,000 was remitted in July 2021.
-The fiscal 2022 amount was included in accrued expenses at June 30, 2022.
+The Society had an agreement with the Chinese Association of Zoological Gardens (the "Chinese Party") whereby the Society transferred \$500,000 per year to the Chinese Party for the purpose of supporting Chinese conservation projects for the giant panda.
+In addition, the Society also transferred \$50,000 per year for the purpose of subsidizing projects in China.
+The fiscal 2022 amount was included in accrued expenses at June 30, 2022, and remitted during fiscal year 2023.
+This agreement expired on April 7, 2023.

 The Society has committed to a plan to construct additional parking areas.
 Per City Council resolution, the cost is to be split evenly between the Society and the Overton Park Conservancy.
 The Society's estimated portion is \$1,500,000.
-The resolution also required the Society to set aside \$1,000,000 for construction cost, which is recorded as restricted cash and board designated funds at June 30, 2022.
-The Society made payments totaling \$750,000 to the City of Memphis during fiscal 2020, leaving \$250,000 as restricted cash and board designated funds at June 30, 2022 and 2021.
-Subsequent to June 30, 2022, management began formalizing a Memorandum of Understanding between the City, Overton Park Conservatory, and the Society, whereby the Society will reimburse the Overton Park Conservatory for \$400,000 paid for improvements to parking on McClean Boulevard, and the City and the Society shall complete all improvements on the main parking lot.
+The resolution also required the Society to set aside \$1,000,000 for construction cost, which is recorded as restricted cash and board designated funds at June 30, 2023.
+The Society made payments totaling \$750,000 to the City of Memphis during fiscal 2020, leaving \$250,000 as restricted cash and board designated funds.
+On November 21, 2022, management executed a Memorandum of Understanding between the City, Overton Park Conservatory, and the Society, whereby the Society will reimburse the Overton Park Conservatory for \$400,000 paid for improvements to parking on McLean Boulevard, and the City and the Society shall complete all improvements on the main parking lot.
 The Society will also receive additional land and improvements for their parking from the City's maintenance areas.
-The overall cost to the Society under the revised terms is not expected to differ significantly from that in the original agreement.
+The Society expects to satisfy its' obligations under this agreement by fiscal 2025.